ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

-"When we had all placed our sacrifices on the alter and burned them, my father then made the statement, 'Oh, great lord in heaven, please accept Abel's sacrifice, as this lamb is the fattest lamb of his stock, and very deep is this sacrifice to you.
+"When we had all placed our sacrifices on the alter and burned them, my father then made the statement, 'Oh, great lord in heaven, please accept Abel's sacrifice, as this lamb is the fattest lamb of his stock, and very deep is this sacrifice to him.
 Shine favorably upon Abel's sacrifice this evening.'

 "Of course, when he said all of this, I was slightly taken aback, but not overly so, because I thought the whole ritual was a silly ordeal anyway.
-But then, our father turned to me, and said, 'And to my son Cain, please bestow your Holy Spirit upon him so that he may return to your light, oh Lord."
+But then, our father turned to me, and said, 'And to my son Cain, please bestow your Holy Spirit upon him so that he may see the transgressions of his ways and return to your everlasting and eternal light, oh Lord."

-Cain paused for a moment, and when Seth looked closely, he could see that his ears were beginning to turn red.
-Seth also noticed that Cain's facial demeanor became more upset at this point in time.
+Cain paused for a moment.
+When Seth looked closely, he could see that Cain's ears were beginning to turn red.
+Seth also noticed that Cain's facial demeanor became more furled at this point in time.

 "Well," Cain continued, "I decided that I had enough of such nonsense, and decided to speak back right then and there.
+In the present, this only evokes memories of resentment and hartred, but I will continue to speak of the experience as I best remember it.
 I said, 'Father, please spare me your mysticism.
 I do not believe in your God, and I do not believe it is wise to waste our spoils in this manner.
 I don't want to hear anything more about a "Holy Spirit" and I don't want to hear you go on about the "Divine Trinity".
 If you don't appreciate my work around here, perhaps I should return on my pilgramage, and leave this place for good.'